 KwaZulu-Natal National Botanical Garden

-Facilities: Braai area, children's play area, hall (for hire), lapa, wedding venue (for hire), garden centre.
+Facilities: Braai area, children's play area, restaurant, multipuropse hall for the education centre, which can also be used for events and weddings (for hire), lapa, garden centre, Acrobranch adventure centre.

 Entrance fee: See website.